SirPryderi/CSCU9T6-Exam-Notes/README.md

 This mode is usually inaccurate, because the assumptions above are mostly never true, but this model has evolved into **belief networks** that are not giving very promising results.

 ## Fuzzy Logic
+**Fuzzy logic** is an alternative method to boolean logic for determining the value of a property.
+Instead of being either true or false, a percentage of how much the current condition fits a definition is used.

+For instance, the temperature could be either be represented by a boolean `cold, not cold` (_boolean_) or a set of values could be defined `20% Cold` (_fuzzy_), specifying a degree of how much the value fits in that category (_fuzzy measure_).

+Fuzzy set theory and fuzzy logic provide a precise and mathematical basis for reasoning about uncertainty.

+Fuzzy sets can be effectively shown in graphs, allowing to calculate the corresponding degree given the measurement.
+The actual measurement is definited as opposite of fuzzy _crisp_.

+![age-fuzzy-graph]

+Fuzzy Sets can be used in RBS to define how much something fits a certain quality, instead of using an arbitrary change point with a specific temperature.

+This is extremely successful in automatic control systems, like washing machines, air conditioner, etc.

+### Defuzzification
+Defuzzification is the process of producing a quantifiable result in Crisp logic, given fuzzy sets and corresponding membership degrees.
+It is the process that maps a fuzzy set to a crisp set.
+It is typically needed in fuzzy control systems.

+A common and useful defuzzification technique is center of gravity.

+### Hedges
+Qualifying words could be provided using a mathematical definition.

+Given a function `f` taking values `T`, the following could be defined:

+		very_f(T) = f(T)²
+		not_f(T) = 1 - f(T)
+		slightly_hot = hot⁰ᐟ²

 ## Case-based Reasoning
 Another important Reasoning System is Case-Based reasoning.
 Differently from rule-based systems, and fuzzy logic, **does not use inference** (rules or logical deduction).
 CBR relies on the **analogy** between a problem a previous one, looking for the most similar problem that has been solved in the past, and applying the same solution.